Programs Offered

 Highlights the fundamentals of semiconductor materials and devices.
 Topics include the electrical and optical properties of semiconductors, the theory of Pn junctions, bipolar and field-effect transistors, and optoelectronic devices.

 Requisites: Requires prerequisite course of ECEN 2250 (minimum grade C-).
-Restricted to College of Engineering students only.
+Restricted to College of Engineering students or Electrical Engineering minors.

 Additional Information: Departmental Category: General